natelalor/AI_report_generator/README.md

 ## Usage Instructions
-Download the .py files by cloning the repo, or however you may.
+Download the .py files by cloning the repo, or however you may desire.
 * To use version 1 (just text-to-report), run the '''shallow_langchain_report.py''' and run it somewhere with a console window (IDE, command line, etc).
 * To use version 2 (audio-to-text-to-report), run the '''shallow_langchain_report_with_audio.py''' and run it somewhere with a console window (IDE, command line, etc).